alchemycodelab/cheat-sheets/Mongoose.md

 There is an expanded form of populate that allows you to specify fields to select as well as allowing nested populates (See the docs).

+`populate()` only works if the key (_id) of the other document is in the document you are retrieving.

-Notice that to populate a parent with child data, you need to manually fetch the data:
+If the key _of_ the document you are retrieving is in the other document collection, in order  to "populate" a parent with child data, you need to manually fetch the data:

 ```js
 Promise.all([